 However, subsequent work by Hewson et al found that the situation is much more complex and that the identified virus appears to cause SSWD only in Sunflower Stars.
-What caused the concurrent impacts on other species of sea star is not yet understood.
-From the University of Santa Cruz’s page Sea Star Wasting Syndrome: “Current thinking is that there is likely a pathogen involved, but environmental factors may also play a role, and contributing factors might vary regionally.”
+From Dr. Ian’s Hewson’s blog “A non-infectious etiology for Sea Star Wasting Disease” of January 6, 2021, the following:

 Why share this information?
 It is often marine species that testify to environmental problems first, serving as indicators for the resources upon which we too depend.
 The hypothesis remains that the sea stars have succumbed in an unprecedented way because of changed ocean conditions (stressors).
 Too few of us realize the importance of sea stars in the ocean food web (see video below) let alone the importance of what they might be indicated about environmental health.